alexandern17/test-readme/README.md

   }
 });
 ```
 The response can be passed to `processResponse` method as shown above.
-This method returns the response to the SDK to process, attaching any capture, track or optimize instructions to the interaction.
+This method returns the response to the SDK to process, attaching any capture, track or optimize instructions to the Interaction.

 *Note:*
 - This will send a `POST` request to Thunderhead ONE or Salesforce Interaction Studio.
 - When sending Interaction requests programmatically please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 ### Retrieve a response for an automatically triggered Interaction request
-You can retrieve a response for an automatically triggered interaction request by registering for an interaction callback as shown below:
+You can retrieve a response for an automatically triggered Interaction request by registering for an Interaction callback as shown below:
 ```java
 One one = One.getInstance(getApplicationContext());
 one.registerInteractionCallback("/interactionName", new InteractionCallback() {